Escape-Technologies/mookme/packages/docs/README.md

 ## What is Mookme ?

-Mookme is a git hook manager.
+Mookme is a Git hook manager.
 It's sole purpose is to execute some scripts when you want to commit.
 It could be a linter, tests, your favorite commit message checker.

-**Everything that is invoked through a cli can be used with mookme !**
+**Everything that is invoked through a cli can be used with Mookme!**

 Despite being a very young project, it is ready to use, even if it remains a beta under active development.